CGrassin/interact_php/README.md

 1. Download/clone [Interact on GitHub](https://github.com/CGrassin/interact_php).
 2. Put the "Interact_PHP" folder under your website's root (or relocate the folder where you want and change the `LIBRARY_ROOT` setting accordingly).
-3. Customize Interact's behavior to your needs by editing the *Interact_PHP/settings.php* file.
+3. *Optional*: customize Interact's behavior to your needs by editing the *Interact_PHP/settings.php* file.
 4. Give the directory that will contain the comments 777 permission (`chmod -R 777 path/to/Interact_PHP/Comments`).
 Alternatively, `chown` the folder to the user that is configured to execute PHP scripts as, for example "www-data".
 And then simply give the "path/to/Interact_PHP/Comments" directory permissions "755".

 Hurray, Interact is ready to go!
 To add a comment section to a page, just insert the following PHP in any page: